What Is Website Accessibility?

 It lists accessibility requirements for websites that will provide greater accessibility to a wider range of people with disabilities, enhancing the visitors’ experience across a range of devices other than desktops — like laptops, tablets and mobile devices.

 As a business owner or person in charge of an organization’s online presence, you know that a website is a critical component to meeting your goals.

 A website allows visitors, current and potential customers, to learn about your organization and what it offers, so it should be informative, appealing, and accessible to every visitor — which means its content currently meets or exceeds the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG).

-At Vincent Design, our web development team is made up of accessibility experts ready to provide you with a website for your business or organization in compliance with WCAG.
+At Vincent Design, our web development team is made up of experts in website accessibility design who are ready to provide you with a website for your business or organization in compliance with WCAG.

 Why should your website be accessible?

 Depending on your business or organization, you could be required by law to ensure your website and web application tools are WCAG compliant, especially if it falls under the umbrella of government.

 However, organizations not required to comply with WCAG may choose to do so to lessen the risk of being sued by someone who uses their website.